-1261 Propaganda is defined as an organized program of publicity, selected information, etc., used to propagate a doctrine or practice.
+1250 Propaganda is defined as an organized program of publicity, selected information, etc., used to

-1262 Giroux.
+1251 Giroux.
 "Youth, Higher Education, and the Crisis of Public Time: Educated Hope and the Possibility of a Democratic Future." p.
 162.

-1264 Ibid. p.
+1253 Ibid. p.
 147. Giroux's research focuses mainly on higher education; however, much of it is also relevant to the public school system.